 As we age, our tissues lose volume, elasticity, hydration, and structure; these changes affect all layers of tissue, from our skin to our bones.
 We all know the effects of facial aging when we see them; tissues are thin, droopy, and dry - they are old!
 As we have gained a deeper and more granular understanding of the aging process, we are able to address the aging process more comprehensively and precisely.
 We also know that facial “pre-juvenation” can be an important part of facial rejuvenation.

 While we now have a spectrum of treatments, including non-invasive, minimally invasive, and surgical, facelift remains our most powerful procedure to slow down aging.
 While a comprehensive approach to slowing and reversing the effects of aging is foundational, a facelift is the cornerstone of preserving a natural and youthful appearance.
-Recapture your younger self — with our Boston facelift at our aesthetic surgery center, where we place the utmost importance on quality, safety, and service.
+Recapture your younger self — with our Boston facelift at our plastic surgery center, where we place the utmost importance on quality, safety, and service.

 There has been a paradigm shift in our thinking about a facelift over the last several years; when and how to perform the procedure, how and what other treatments complement a facelift.
 Once upon a time, we used to wait until patients had significant signs of aging to offer them a facelift so that they would see a dramatic result.
 However, we have learned that many patients want to address the tell-tale signs of aging early with a more subtle result.
 Patients now demand a more longitudinal and subtle approach that keeps them always looking vibrant and confident.
 We now think of the role of a facelift earlier in the aging process, in conjunction with ancillary procedures and other surgeries, and with more refined and fine-tuned techniques.
 Patients from age forty - seventy can benefit from a facelift.